fds2610/NCT-Desktop/README.md

 btw: this is an ELECTRON-project.
 See https://www.electronjs.org/ for details.

-credentials to: e-alfred, Refhi, sb0stn, tiiiecherle
+credits to: e-alfred, Refhi, sb0stn, tiiiecherle